-We all love a good heart-felt story, right?
-For anyone who has served abroad with ILP and fell in love with your kids, you're really gonna love this story!
-The beginning of this story takes place over 20 years ago and involves Steve, one of our ILP directors, so you know it's gotta be good!
+For anyone who has served abroad with ILP and fell in love with your kids, you're really gonna love this story, especially if you know Steve, one of the ILP directors.

 For those of you who don't know Steve, he is one of our awesome ILP directors.
-Don't know what an ILP director is?
-Don't worry, I got your back!
 Anyways, this story revolves around him, so I need to give you a little background info to start.

 How did ILP start?

-During his semester abroad with ILP, Steve would teach Rubik English for a few hours a day in a bedroom in their home (ILP has come a long way since then)!
+During his semester abroad with ILP, Steve would teach Rubik English for a few hours a day in their home (ILP has come a long way since then)!
 They became really good friends and Rubik even started calling him "Uncle Steve".

-It was a hard goodbye since Steve was unsure if he would ever be able to see or contact Rubik again -- you gotta keep in mind' that this was way before any kind of social media existed.
-All you current volunteers are lucky enough to be able to follow your student's lives through Facebook or Instagram (BTW--check out the ILP Instagram).
+It was a hard goodbye since Steve was unsure if he would ever be able to see or contact Rubik again -- you have to keep in mind that this was way before any kind of social media existed.
+All you current volunteers are lucky enough to be able to follow your student's lives through Facebook or Instagram, but that wasn't the case with Steve and Rubik.

 One day Steve was on Facebook and noticed a friend request.
 When he clicked on it, he wasn't sure he recognized the person, but the name was so familiar.
 After a little looking around, he began to wonder if this was his little Rubik.
-He accepted the request and later got a message starting out "Uncle Steve!".
-After 20 long years, they were able to reconnect and catch up.
+He accepted the request and later got a message that read "Uncle Steve!".
+After 20 long years, they were able to reconnect and catch up online.

 Rubik is now 29 years old, speaks nearly perfect English, lives in Moscow and works for Disney.
-After a few years of being able to chat on Facebook, Steve got another message from Rubik saying he wanted to come visit him in the US!
-Here they are, 25 years laters, together again!
+After a few years of being able to chat on Facebook, Steve got another message from Rubik saying he wanted to come visit him in the United States!
+Here they are, 25 years laters, together again.